 Not helpful.
 But we finally landed on this recipe that has been a collaboration of things tried and true.

 I know everyone’s skin is different, but this works really well for us.

 So why make your own if you don’t have skin sensitivities?

 Like I mentioned above, the ingredients in many sunscreen products are just plain bad.
 And some may even be deadly.
-That, to me, is just so not what you want when the entire point of using it is to protect yourself and those you love.

 According to Dr. David Jockers,